 From the individual to achieving excellence as a whole

 Another important element is recognising the opportunities to learn from our peers and those ahead of us.
 Within the Institute, we provide a mentoring scheme for our PhD students and postdocs and the ‘My Life in Science’ seminars organised as part of our Equality4Success programme provide the opportunity to hear from successful research leaders and those in a variety of fields about their career and life experiences.
-We practice this philosophy on an Institute-wide scale through our partnership in, an alliance of 13 life science organisations committed to sharing good practice to promote excellence in research.
+We practice this philosophy on an Institute-wide scale through our partnership in EU-LIFE, an alliance of 13 life science organisations committed to sharing good practice to promote excellence in research.

 When recruiting new group leaders, we look for indicators of research excellence and a creative approach to defining important questions and ways to solve them.
 Equally important is that alongside contributing to research excellence and impact, potential group leaders must demonstrate qualities that align with the Institute’s culture, including our commitments to openness, development of individuals and teams, respect, and equality.

 We’re in a phase of group leader recruitment at the moment which is an exciting time for the Institute.
 We’ve recently appointed three new group leaders in our immunology programme and will soon recruit into both our epigenetics and signalling research programmes.
 These appointments build upon the Institute’s existing expertise whilst bringing new ideas and approaches and will be instrumental in shaping the future direction of the Institute’s research and the impacts we’re aiming to achieve.